guillemborrell/pyledger/docs/source/chain.rst

 anyone, even the owner of the data, to tamper with its contents.
 Pyledger also has this feature, but in a slightly different fashion.
 All the statuses stored in the ledger for every contract are hashed with te previous hash and the date and time of insertion.
+This is a kind of *status chain* instead of a block chain.

 All the hashes are secure, using a SHA-256 for which no collision has been found yet, which is the same as the used by Bitcoin.
 This means that one can